xxing9703/isocorr13C15N/readme.md

+# isocorrDO
-# isocorrDO -- isotope correction for both 2D and 18O, a variation of isocorr13C15N.
+-- isotope correction for both 2D and 18O, a variation of isocorr13C15N.

-Run script_new_DO for the example provided.(for your own data, replace the fname in line2)
+Run "script_new_DO.m" for the example provided.(for your own data, replace the fname in line2)